osmandapp/web/main/docs/user/plugins/ski-maps.md

 </Tabs>

-&nbsp;&nbsp;&nbsp;&nbsp;

 ## Ski map options

-While reading the map, it is possible to get other accompanying details, like: the complexity of a specific piste, the type of the trail, if any grooming is conducted, if the path is lit up at night, or other characteristics that might be helpful to skiing and snowboarding enthusiasts.
+By reading the map, you can find out other related details such as: the difficulty of a particular trail, the type of trail, whether or not grooming is done, whether the trail is lit at night, or other characteristics that may be helpful to you.

 > **NOTE**: The options covered herein, are worth considering also when using the [Ski navigation](../navigation/route-navigation.md).
 As a rule, it is available within the [Ski profile](../personal/profiles.md).
 The default navigation for the Ski profile is the **Ski navigation**, unless it is established otherwise.
 The Ski navigation is supplied with individual route parameters applicable only to skiing, and builds the route along pistes.

 ### Piste difficulty

-Being aware of the difficulty of a specific piste makes sense for alpine/downhill skiers, and also anybody who is visiting a ski resort, or area, so that to get straight to the point, and/or turn in the right direction.
-The difficulty of a piste is displayed with colors.
-Colors might differ in different resorts as well as in different countries.
-Below is some hands-on reference.
+Knowing the difficulty of a particular trail makes sense for skiers, and for anyone visiting a ski resort or area to get to the right point and/or turn in the right direction.
+The difficulty of a piste is displayed in color.
+The colors may be different from one resort to another and from one country to another.
+Below are some practical guidelines.

 | Color | Description |
 | --- | --- |